apigee/apigeetool-node/README.md

 * create, retrieve or delete a KVM Map in Edge
 * create, retrieve or delete a KVM Entry in Edge
 * attach, detach, or get a FlowHook
+* list, create, get, delete Roles
+* assign, remove, verify Users for a Role
+* get all Users in a Role

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.